jrera1796/Portfolio/README.md

 # Jose Rivera's Portfolio

 ## Description
 A simple and responsive portfolio made with Node and React.
-Check out the projects I've Worked on!
+Check out the projects I've worked on!

 https://jrera1796.github.io/Portfolio/